 - Live in one of the buildings listed HERE.

-What doesn’t matter is the school you go to so long as it is in Toronto, your grades or your income.
+Your grades, income and the school you go to, so long as it is in Toronto, do not matter to your application.

 How do I get into the program?

 Step 1: Pre-register by calling 647-351-0091 ext.
 221 or visit our office located at 3545 Kingston Road, Unit 1.